chicio/chicio.github.io/_drafts/2020-06-08-expose-uikit-to-swiftui.md

 #### Conclusion

-`UIViewRepresentable` and `UIViewControllerRepresentable` are the tools provided by Apple to let you mix the power and versatility of UIKit with the declarative reactive approach of SwiftUI.
+You can find all the code above in this [example repository on Github](https://github.com/chicio/Use-UIKit-In-SwiftUI "github swiftui uikit").
+Don't hesitate to clone it and start to play with the example. `UIViewRepresentable` and `UIViewControllerRepresentable` are the tools provided by Apple to let you mix the power and versatility of UIKit with the declarative reactive approach of SwiftUI.
 I hope that in next future releases of the iOS SDK there will be no need to write this custom wrapper components at least for all the standard UIKit components.